LarsKue/lightning-trainable/README.md

 model.fit()
 ```

+### Now your model can train with automatic metrics logging, hparams logging and checkpointing!

+To look at metrics, use `tensorboard --logdir lightning_logs/`.

+To load a model checkpoint, use `MyModel.load_from_checkpoint(checkpoint_path)`.

 ## Datasets
 We aim to provide a rich collection of both toy and benchmark datasets, which work out-of-the-box.